morgen-peschke/trans-factsheet/README.md

 * [This study](https://dworakpeck.usc.edu/sites/default/files/2020-10/Dunlap%20Holloway%20Pickering%20et%20al.pdf) set
   out to **survey a diverse group of active duty, cisgender servicemembers** and found that overall, 66% supported transgender inclusion into the military.
 This differed between subsets of the surveyed group.
 For example, 82% of LGB servicemembers supported transgender service while only 57% of heterosexual ones did.
-While this study didn't explicitly ask about political leanings (e.g. right wing, liberal, etc) **the results do fall in line a way with how these demographics typically fall politically** - LGB people are more liberal and thus more opposed to the ban, heterosexual people tend to be more distributed across both parties and as a result are more split half-and-half in the survey results. **This would suggest that certain demographic characteristics correlate with political leanings,
+While this study didn't explicitly ask about political leanings (e.g. right wing, liberal, etc.) **the results do fall in line a way with how these demographics typically fall politically** - LGB people are more liberal and thus more opposed to the ban, heterosexual people tend to be more distributed across both parties and as a result are more split half-and-half in the survey results. **This would suggest that certain demographic characteristics correlate with political leanings,